About this book

+The book discusses the fundamentals of high-performance computing.
+The authors combine visualization, comprehensibility, and strictness in their material presentation, and thus influence the reader towards practical application and learning how to solve real computing problems.
+They address both key approaches to programming modern computing systems: multithreading-based parallelizing in shared memory systems, and applying message-passing technologies in distributed systems.
 The book is suitable for undergraduate and graduate students, and for researchers and practitioners engaged with high-performance computing systems.
 Each chapter begins with a theoretical part, where the relevant terminology is introduced along with the basic theoretical results and methods of parallel programming, and concludes with a list of test questions and problems of varying difficulty.
 The authors include many solutions and hints, and often sample code.

 Computer Architecture Computer Networks Parallel Computing Message-Passing Interface (MPI) Open MPI Parallel Algorithms High-Performance Computing (HPC) Scientific Computing Fourier Transform